TamimiGitHub/faa-sam-demo/600-Event-Based.md

 3. **Integrated RAG-based summarization**: You used RAG to analyze technical documentation, extracting relevant information without reading hundreds of pages

-4. **Automated event-driven reporting**: You configured the Event Gateway to trigger agentic stimuli automatically in response to real-time events, demonstrating the power of event-driven Agentic AI
+4. **Automated event-driven reporting**: You configured the Event Gateway to trigger Agentic stimuli automatically in response to real-time events, demonstrating the power of event-driven Agentic AI

 ### Key Concepts Reviewed